wearepropeller/react-native-gallery-swiper/README.md

 <a href="https://luehangs.site"><img src="https://luehangs.site/images/react-native-gallery-swiper-main.jpg" alt="react-native-gallery-swiper"/></a>

 > An easy and simple to use React Native component to render an image gallery with common gestures like pan, pinch and double tap.
 Supporting both iOS and Android.
-Free and made possible by [Lue Hang](https://www.facebook.com/lue.hang) (the author) along with costly maintenance and updates.
+Free and made possible along with costly maintenance and updates by [Lue Hang](https://www.facebook.com/lue.hang) (the author).

 <a href="https://luehangs.site"><img src="https://luehangs.site/images/lh-blog-strip.jpg" alt="LH BLOG"/></a>